dabapps/django-db-queue-exports/README.md

 ```
 ## Usage
 ### Describing your export
 An `export` is a standard python function.
 It must take an `export_params` dictionary parameter.
-This can be utilised for any parameters required within your task.
+This can be utilised for any parameters required within your export.
 The export can also optionally return a string value which will be stored in `Export.result_reference`.
-This is best used for file paths or URLs when you need to download or access the results of the task.
+This is best used for file paths or URLs when you need to download or access the results of the export.
 Here's an example task:
 ```
 import random